dfelinto/blender-manual/manual/files/import_export/alembic.rst

    When enabled, an object's :term:`Normals <Normal>` are exported.
    See `Custom Split Normals of Meshes`_ below for more information.

-Vertex Colors
+Color Attributes
-   When enabled, exports vertex colors.
+   When enabled, exports Color Attributes.

 Face Sets
    Exports the material names per face.
 The material data is not exported but only material names.